rwightman/efficientdet-pytorch/README.md

 ## Updates / Tasks

+### 2020-04-11
+Cleanup post-processing.
+Less code and a five-fold throughput increase on the smaller models.
+D0 running > 130 img/s on a single 2080Ti, D1 > 130 img/s on dual 2080Ti up to D7 @ 8.5 img/s.

 ### 2020-04-10
 Replace `generate_detections` with PyTorch impl using torchvision batched_nms.
 Significant performance increase with minor (+/-.001 mAP) score differences.
 Quite a bit faster than original TF impl on a GPU now.